paulgenchanok/hybrid_trie/README.md

 An attempt to implement a somewhat memory / CPU efficient autocomplete program that can actually autocomplete an email.
 Still a work in progress.

+[trie_hybrid.h](include/trie_hybrid.h) has what API there is.
+This implementation makes most sense mashed direclty a keyboard implementation rather than an OS service or process.
+The process is basically to allocate the hybrid trie structure, load a wordlist, hook whenever the user enters a character to run it  through the trie, fetch recommendations / print / handle how you like, and then destroy the trie once done.
+See [main.c](src/main.c) for an example implementation that uses ncurses.

 ## Initial methods

 There are two extremes in implementing tries.
 The first extreme is that each node has a static array of pointers to the next node.
 The index of each pointer in that array represents a node associated with an ASCII character.
 The data structure for a node looks something like this: